ScrollPrize/scrollprize-website/docs/15_previous.md

   </video>
 </figure>

 For this important subproblem, we offered a $100,000 [Ink Detection Progress Prize](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/).
+See the blog post with links to the winners [here](https://scrollprize.substack.com/p/12000-ink-detection-followup-prize).

 ### Segmentation Tooling Prize 1 (June 14 2023)